clojure-grimoire/grimoire/resources/1.6.0/clojure.test/run-tests/docstring.md

-Runs all tests in the given namespaces; prints results.Defaults to current namespace if none given.
-Returns a mapsummarizing test results.
+Runs all tests in the given namespaces; prints results.
+  Defaults to current namespace if none given.
+Returns a map summarizing test results.